georust/rinex/README.md

 let rinex = rinex::Rinex::from_file(&path).unwrap();
 ```

+This parser does not check whether the provided local file
+follows the RINEX naming convention or not.

 The `data/` folder contains a bunch of `RINEX` files, spanning almost all revisions
 and all supported file types, mainly
 for CI purposes: you can refer to them.